sofwerx/tensorflow-gun-detection/README.md

   - Create csv records for the xml files
     - Navigate to data/images/processed and run xml_to_csv.py file

+  - Create tfrecords
+    - Navigate to data/images/processed and see the generate_tfrecords.py script for instructions.

 ### utils/image_resizer.py
   - usage